Subleading Effects in Soft-Gluon Emission at One-Loop in Massive QCD: Future directions

 \section{Future directions}

 The formulae that we have provided in this publication and in \cite{Czakon:2023tld} are sufficient to approximate one-loop QCD amplitudes up to the first non-singular term of the soft expansion.
 Although we have only considered massive quarks, the result would be very similar with massive scalars.
 In that case, one would need to modify the single-line contributions described in Section~\ref{sec:derivation} and given for massive (anti-)quarks in Eq.~\eqref{eq:chromomagnetic}.
 In practice, our results can be used to replace the exact amplitude as long as the energy of the gluon is substantially smaller than any other momentum or mass.
 Clearly, future work should be directed at the emission of two or more soft gluons at one-loop, as well as at the emission of a single gluon beyond the one-loop level.
 Nevertheless, there remains another problem much closer to the results we have presented: what happens when the momentum of the gluon is much smaller than any other three-momenta, but comparable to the mass of a quark?
 Surely, this must be described by a formula like Eq.~\eqref{eq:S1}, but the jet operators should now be non-trivial functions of the energy-to-mass ratio.
-This has been anticipated by Del Duca in his seminal Ref.~\cite{DelDuca:1990gz} although his work has been shown to be incomplete later on.
+This case has been studied in QED very recently \cite{vanBijleveld:2025ekz}.
 The determination of the relevant functions will be our next objective.

+Finally, let us point out that our factorization formula \eqref{eq:OneLoopLBK} is written in a form which is not easily comparable to the operator formalism of SCET or direct diagrammatic next-to-eikonal exponentiation.
+This might make it more difficult to apply in an existing resummation framework.
+On the other hand, our general results are simpler and more compact than partial results derived previously with other methods.
+It seems that formalisms aiming at resummation make some simplifications less obvious.
+For this reason, we believe that our presentation can be a valuable starting point of further studies and might lead to novel insights, perhaps even improvements of existing resummation frameworks.